adorsys/xs2a/src/doc/spec/AIS_01.md

 ## AIS_01 Account Information Service (AIS).
-This service may be used by an AISP to request information about the account of a PSU.
+This service may be used by an AISP to request different types of information about the account of a PSU:
+ * Transaction reports
+ * Balances
+ * List of availlable accounts
+ * Account details

  The account is managed by the ASPSP providing the XS2A Interface.

 ### Account Information Service Flows
 The Account Information Service is separated in two phases.

-#### Account Information Consent
+#### Establish Account Information Consent
 PSU is giving consent on
   * the type type of Account Information Service to grant an access to,
   * the Multiplicity of the Account Information Service, i.e. a once-off or